These roads are set to be closed in Worthing, Shoreham, Littlehampton and beyond in the next two weeks

 Cantelupe Road, East Grinstead: Interim to permanent reinstatement.
 Road Closure.
 South East Water – February 4 to February 6

-Queens Road, East Grinstead: Tower crane being dismantled from Weston Homes Site.
+Marley Lane, Fernhurst: Carriageway pothole repairs.
 Road Closure.
-Falcon Tower Crane Services – January 23 to January 24

-Ship Street, East Grinstead: Removal of vegetation.
-Road Closure.
-West Sussex Highways – January 29 to January 29

-Turners Hill Road, East Grinstead: Carriageway pothole repairs.
-Road Closure.
-West Sussex Highways – January 28 to January 28
+West Sussex Highways – February 12 to February 12

 Ferring Street, Ferring: Line painting and tarmac maintenance at Level Crossing.
 Overnight Road Closure.
 Network Rail -Promoters National – January 29 to January 31